jeffreypersons/Paddle-Whacker/README.md

 A paddle-whacking game built from the ground up in Unity.
 A unique take on old style of game, taking elements from pong and air hockey.

-Can download and play on itch.io!: https://jeffreypersons.itch.io/paddle-whacker
+Can play in-browser at itch.io!: https://jeffreypersons.itch.io/paddle-whacker

 ## Sample Screenshots
 ### Main menu screen